d-bl/MAE-gf/docs/ec.md

 Please note: the diagrams on this page show all twists between stitches.
 <p style="clear: both"></p>

 If you hoover with your mouse over a picture on this page, a number is displayed.
 These numbers have no specific meaning, but can be used for reference.
 Sometimes, a name is displayed.
-This refers to the name of the work where this variations was used for the first time (to our knowlegde).
+This refers to the name of the work where this variation was used for the first time (to our knowlegde).

 [p-meander]: ../images/ec/f-ec-008.png?align=right "Meander, EC-008"